donggwanlee3/HeyGen/README.md

-If the section about starting the server in a separate thread and running the integration test is already included, we can focus specifically on explaining how the **client library works** and **how to run the integration test**, without repeating the threading setup or server startup process.
-Here's a concise explanation:

----

-## **How the Client Library Works**

 The `VideoTranslationClient` is a Python client library that polls a video translation server's `/status` endpoint to track the progress of a job.
 Its design emphasizes efficiency and reliability through:

 1. **Polling Logic**: